 Divide IRA Assets Strategically Among Several Beneficiaries

-Rather than leaving all your IRA assets to one or two beneficiaries, consider naming several beneficiaries to receive the value of your assets and reduce the risks that any one beneficiary will be forced into a higher tax bracket over the 10-year post death account maintenance period.
+Rather than leaving all your IRA assets to one or two beneficiaries, consider naming several beneficiaries to receive the value of your assets and reduce the risks that any one beneficiary will be forced into a higher tax bracket over the 10-year post-death account maintenance period.

 There is no one solution that will yield the same benefit for all investors.
-Rather, IRA account owners should meet with experienced financial advisors to determine which strategy works best for their unique circumstances, including the size of their estates and retirement accounts, the tax rates for themselves and their heirs and their specific estate planning goals.
+Instead, IRA account owners should meet with experienced financial advisors to determine which strategy works best for their unique circumstances, including the size of their estates and retirement accounts, the tax rates for themselves and their heirs and their specific estate planning goals.

-About the Author: Lee F. Hediger is a co-founding director and chief compliance officer with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email info@provwealth.com.
+About the Author: Lee F. Hediger is a co-founding director with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

-Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
-While we are familiar with the tax provisions of the issues presented herein, as Financial Advisors of RJFS, we are not qualified to render advice on tax or legal matters.
+Any opinions are those of the advisors of PWA and not necessarily those of PWA Securities, LLC.
+While we are familiar with the tax provisions of the issues presented herein, as Financial Advisors of PWAS, we are not qualified to render advice on tax or legal matters.
 You should discuss any tax or legal matters with the appropriate professional.
 Prior to making any investment decision, please consult with your financial advisor about your individual situation.